These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 21. Art Now

 Art Now is basically the MoMA of Singapore.
-This state-of-the-art space nestled in the Raffles Shopping Arcade is not only a gallery, but also a lifestyle retail store, furnishing space, and members’ lounge.
+This state-of-the-art space nestled in the Raffles Shopping Arcade isn’t just a gallery.
+It’s also a lifestyle retail store, furnishing space, and members’ lounge.
 It’s an innovative concept to showcase contemporary art and design.
-Previous exhibitions include BrandLove by Eduardo Enrique, exploring the concept of societal obsession with idols and branded goods.
+Previous exhibitions include BrandLove by Eduardo Enrique.
+It explored the concept of societal obsession with idols and branded goods.
 For NFT lovers, drop by to check out their huge showcase of NFT artworks.

 22. Cuturi Gallery

-Surrounded by white, this minimalist gallery located in Singapore’s vibrant Bras Basah is home to local and international artists alike.
-Cuturi Gallery is a curator of change and challenges the status quo by pushing the boundaries of what it means to be a gallery.
-It presents an inclusive art ecosystem that aims to foster collaboration, understanding, and appreciation amongst artists, collectors, and the industry.
-It also hosts a residency programme that supports local and international artists to nurture their talent, which culminates in a solo exhibition within the gallery.
+Surrounded by white, this minimalist gallery is home to local and international artists alike.
+Cuturi Gallery is a curator of change.
+It challenges the status quo by pushing the boundaries of what it means to be a gallery.
+Presenting an inclusive art ecosystem, it aims to foster collaboration, understanding, and appreciation amongst artists, collectors, and the industry.
+It also hosts an artist-focused residency programme.
+The aim is to support local and international artists to nurture their talents.
+Afterwards, it culminates in a solo exhibition within the gallery.

 Cuturi Gallery, 61 Aliwal Street, Singapore 199937